 How to Make Easy Origami Bird Spring Craft

 This post has two topics, DIY paper birds and a Spring flower arrangement.
 The little paper origami birds are simple little Spring craft you can do with your family.
 For today’s post, I put the little folded paper bird craft into a Spring floral arrangement, but you can add them a potted plant, and even a Spring banner.

 All you need to make the little birds is double-sided cardstock, scissors, and my little bird’s template.
 You can even skip using the template and cut the little birds head and tail cut freehand if you prefer.

-You need to have double sided cardstock otherwise the backside of the bird is plain white.
+You need to have double sided cardstock otherwise the backside of the origami bird is plain white.
 I tried glueing two pieces of paper white sides together, but it didn’t work well.
 I suggest going to a card stamping store and purchasing a sheet of double-sided cardstock.

 Print and cut the templates sizes you want, I used the small and the medium sized templates.
-Lay the bird templates onto the cardstock, trace the outside and cut out.
+Lay the origami bird templates onto the cardstock, trace the outside and cut out.

 Hold the cut cardstock with the bird’s head in your left hand.
 Taking the other end, fold the paper up and over creating a large loop.